 The most complicated thing with sexual harassment cases is providing evidence.
 Without a video recording, messages or other an actual witnesses, the whole case is typical “he said, she said” scenario.
 For this reason, you need a witness, anyone who is willing to testify on your behalf and prove that you were actually sexually harassed at your workplace.

 This will strengthen your case’s credibility, and give you a foundation for a successful case.
 Talk with your attorney, and don’t forget to mention every little detail, regardless of how irrelevant you find it to be.
 Everything may be of the greatest value, and you should let your attorney be the judge of that.
-In case you don’t have an attorney, our Los Angeles Wrongful Termination Attorneys are at your service.
+In case you don’t have an attorney, our sexual harassment attorneys are at your service.
 With just one phone call away, you could get some of the most experienced sexual harassment attorneys in the state.

 Have Everything Documented